-Which U.S. Cities Require a Moving Permit and How to Get One
+Which U.S. Cities Require a Moving Permit

 Moving is anything but easy.
 In fact, more often than not, it’s tedious, stressful, and downright exhausting.
 From finding the perfect place to booking a legitimate moving company to finding time to pack — and the millions of other moving logistics we’ll refrain from mentioning — there’s a lot that goes into planning a move.